pgdogdev/docs/docs/configuration/pgdog.toml/general.md

 ### `dry_run`

 Enable the query parser in single-shard deployments and record its decisions.
-Can be used to test compatibility with a future sharded deployment, in production.
-Routing decisions are available in the query cache, visible by running `SHOW QUERY_CACHE` in the [admin](../administration/index.md) database.
+Can be used to test compatibility with a future sharded deployment in production.
+Routing decisions are available in the query cache, visible by running `SHOW QUERY_CACHE` in the [admin](../../administration/index.md) database.
+See [dry run mode](../../features/sharding/dry-run.md) for more details.

 Default: **`false`** (disabled)